2lian/Motion-Stack/docs/source/manual/install.rst

 ..
 Caution::

    Pixi does not work if you source ROS 2: **DO NOT SOURCE** your ROS 2 installation.
-Simply run our commands, the ROS, python and workspace environments will automatically be enabled.
+Simply run our commands.

+   Additionally, our ``pixi.toml`` defines an environment, it is not an installable package (yet ?!).

 1. Download the workspace
 -------------------------